hartenfels/Javascript-SpiderMonkey/README.md

   * Calling JavaScript from Perl6:

-  * → Call methods on JavaScript objects

   * → Also allow calling things on the global object

+  * → Convert hashes and arrays

+  * Writing to JavaScript object and array elements

   * Call Perl6 from JavaScript somehow (https://github.com/jnthn/zavolaj#function-arguments)